 The Bolo Punch can be compared to a large circular uppercut punch and has a large wind-up.
 This is often used as a way to distract the boxing opponent and make him focus on the circling arm.
 While actually preparing to land a more traditional punch with the other hand.
-And in case the boxing opponent chooses to focus on the hand that is not moving, the boxer will follow through with a full punch.
+And if the boxing opponent chooses to focus on the hand that is not moving, the boxer will follow through with a full punch.

 Also Read: What is the Corkscrew Punch?